auchung/seasonal-recipes/README.md

     - We wanted to explore whether the timing of recipe submissions correlates with user ratings.
 Typically, recipes submitted on weekends may reflect more elaborate or carefully prepared dishes, potentially leading to higher ratings.
 Conversely, weekday recipes may be faster or more casual, which could influence user preferences differently.
 - We parsed the nutrition column into separate columns like sugar_pdv, protein_pdv, and calories.
     - We wanted to conclude if health concerns or benefits could affect recipe ratings.
+- We created a `desc_len` column which is essentially the number of characters in the description of the recipe.
+    - We wanted to test the idea of simplicity, determining if shorter or longer descriptions could have an effect on the recipe's rating.

 | **Column Name**  | **Description**                                                           |
 |------------------|---------------------------------------------------------------------------|